Running Rails applications

 Select theShift+F10 command from the main menu and select the required configuration.

-In the invoked Run/Debug Configurations dialog, select the required configuration and specify its settings.
+In the opened Run/Debug Configurations dialog, select the required configuration in the Rails group, and specify its settings.

 Rerun an application